nodejs/nodejs.org/pages/en/about/get-involved/collab-summit.md

 potential contributors together to discuss Node.js with lively collaboration, education, and knowledge sharing.
-Teams, working groups and contributors from the community come together twice per year to have discussions that helps with decision-making while also working on some exciting efforts they want to push forward in-person.
+Teams, working groups and contributors from the community come together twice per year to have discussions that help decision-making while also working on some exciting efforts they want to push forward in-person.

 ## Who attends?